jonaylor89/BigPineappleGuy/README.md

 Bot for the twitter handle @BigPineappleGuy

-containly send pineapple facts to some of my friends on twitter
+constantly send pineapple facts to some of my friends on twitter